tingyinhu/Mobin_Donut/README.md

 - **Install Dependencies**: npm install
 - **Start the Server**: npm run dev
 - **Start the JSON Server (API)**: npm run server

+## 📝 Challenges and overcome

+One of the most interesting technical challenges was hosting the site while ensuring the mock API worked in a real environment:

+- **Problem**
+  This approach bypassed the hosting limitations (my provider, hostpapa🫠, didn’t support custom ports) while keeping the user experience smooth and fully functional.

+- **Solution**
+  I deployed the mock API on Glitch, creating a real, accessible online endpoint that enabled full data fetching without uploading everything to my own domain.